Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

 * **Honorary Research Fellow in Computational Particle Physics @ University of Liverpool**
   *May 2022 - Dec 2022 &middot; Liverpool, United Kingdom*
-  * Simulated neutrino-nucleon scattering and secondary particle detector response using the GENIE Monte Carlo event generator under the guidance of Prof. Costas Andreopoulos and Dr. Marco Roda of the University of Liverpool.
+  * Developed neutrino interaction models with the GENIE Event Generator; created NuSmear, a software package for fast simulation of detector smearing which was accepted into the GENIE contribution database, accessible to physicists worldwide.
+Presented at the 14th Conference on the Intersections of Particle and Nuclear Physics (CIPANP); sole-authored a conference paper.
+Supervised by Prof. Costas Andreopoulos and mentored by Dr. Marco Roda.